ralphjsmit/filesystem/README.md

 $stub = Stub::new();
 ```

-Next, use it like this:
+You can use a `Stub` configuration like this (I'll talk more about file actions below):

 ```php
 $stub->getFile(__DIR__ . '/tmp/testFileA.php')->move(__DIR__ . '/tmp/otherFolder');
 ```